-Community Benefit: The fire alarm expansion work at Whale Gulch School directly benefits the students, staff, and community, all of whom reside in a low-income, rural area in northern Mendocino County.
+Community Benefit: The ADA accessibility work at Whale Gulch School directly benefits the students, staff, and community, all of whom reside in a low-income, rural area in northern Mendocino County.
+The project will upgrade accessibility, ensuring compliance with California Building Code seismic standards and the Americans with Disabilities Act (ADA).